Respawnsive/Apizr/README.md

 ### Service handlers

-The options builder let you provide your own method mapping implementations for ICacheHandler (thanks to WithCacheHandler), ILogHandler (thanks to WithLogHandler) and IConnectivityHandler (thanks to WithConnectivityHandler).
+The options builder let you provide your own method mapping implementations for:
+- ICacheHandler (thanks to WithCacheHandler)
+- ILogHandler (thanks to WithLogHandler)
+- IConnectivityHandler (thanks to WithConnectivityHandler)
+- IMappingHandler (thanks to WithMappingHandler).

 ### Authentication DelegatingHandler